CLR-MO/standard-coding/README.md

 -	`{}` is used explicitly, instead of relying on the presence of a `key:value` indicating structure
 -	new lines surround both `()` and `||`, and do not imply data structure

 ### Variable Params
-Case in which the function can take different sets of parameters,  wherein the number of parameter will change the expected values of the parameters at positions
+In the Case where the function can take different sets of parameters.

-Use same syntax as variable value, but at the parameter level:
+Use same syntax as [Variable Value](#Variable Value), but group the parameters used brackets:
 ```coffee
 ### params